nuvolaris/olaris/remote/README.md

 alias nrs="nuv remote client shell" alias nrsel="nuv remote client select"

 Commands are always restricted to one cloud, so you should select the cloud (that is a suffix for all the hostnames) you want to manage.

 Example:

 ```
 nrsel aws
 ```

+## Start the logger

-Also to see the outputs you need to start a logger, so you will need two terminals: one to execute commands and one to see the output from the servers.
+To see all the outputs you need to start a logger, so you will need two terminals: you will execute commands from the cli but the result is asyncronous so to see the results you need to launch the logger in another terminal

 Start in another terminal: